danlkv/tgflow/README.md

 ```
 Basically, you define state names in separate file and include it everywhere.
 You can use just strings instead on `Enum` class, but you can`s use some functionality then.

 Then, for each state you create a dictionary that defines UI and some simple actions.
 To handle user input you define your functions and assign them to buttons in UI dict.
 You store user-specific data in a dictionary which is passed to you by 'd' argument.
-Check out the API:
+Here is a brief example of usage:
 ```python
 from tgflow import TgFlow
 from tgflow import handles as h